tarquin-the-brave/blog/content/posts/we-all-write-monads.md

 Regardless of the relative strengths of those arguments, it's certainly true that developers have been able to "get away with" not having these patterns formalised and not necessarily knowing they're hand rolling them.
-Whether that continues into the future is going to be quite interesting.
+Whether that continues into the future is going to be interesting.

 As software becomes more prevalent in all industries, every professional is writing code, and every child learns coding in school (which they already are):